 The native Indians of Mexico, central America, and South America prepared dishes of beans, meat, and peppers for generations dating to the pre-Colombian eras.
 And throughout all of this time, chili has been a favorite for a large number of people.

 Perhaps the all-time best cooks of chili were the trail cooks who provided the Texas cowboys with sustenance along the dusty drives to rail heads in Kansas for shipment to stockyards in Chicago.
-Uncured beef slaughtered fresh on the trail had a sssstrong flavor, so the good chuck wagon cooks knew to gather fresh wild oregano, onions, chile peppers, and garlic, making their tasty bean brew for tired hungry cowpokes something to look forward to, and not dread.
+Uncured beef slaughtered fresh on the trail had a sssstrong flavor, so the good chuck wagon cooks knew to gather fresh wild oregano, onions, chili peppers, and garlic, making their tasty bean brew for tired hungry cowpokes something to look forward to, and not dread

 Every state thinks its bowl of chili is best.
 There are multitudes of chili cook-offs and recipe contests.
 Many states vehemently claim the invention of chili (Texas, Mexico, or California probably have the rights), and the individual who invented chili is up for eternal debate.

 Here's my best Arizona white bean chili, a family favorite!